-To examine the long-term impact of external advice, we run the model over a 5-year period following treatment.
-The primary reason for the reduced sample size is the requirement that firms must remain in the LSBS dataset for at least 5 years after reporting their use of external advice, particularly given that the LSBS is an unbalanced panel.
+To investigate the longer-term impact of external advice, we run the model across a 5-year window.
+The raw sample is restricted to firms that are present in the LSBS for at least 5 years after reporting the use of external advice.
+Additionally, firms that reported using external advice in more than one year are excluded from the sample.
+Hence, there is a significant reduction in the available sample size.

 As reported in Table 5, SMEs benefit significantly from external advice, with significant improvements in labour productivity that endure in the long run.
-The estimated average treatment effect on the treated for labour productivity after five years is 0.189, indicating firms that used external advice see an average increase in their labour productivity by 18.9% compared to firms that did not use external advice.
+The estimated average treatment effect on the treated for labour productivity after five years is 0.221, indicating firms that used external advice see an average increase in their labour productivity by 22.1% compared to firms that did not use external advice.
 To delve deeper into the factors driving the significant labour productivity gains, the estimated effects on employees and sales are also reported in Table 5.
-Both employee and sales show a statistically significant and consistent boost over the five-year period following the use of external advice.
-Firms that used external advice experienced an average increase in their employee and sales by 23.4% and 60.5% respectively at the end of the five-year period compared to firms that did not use such advice.
-This suggests that SMEs seeking external advice experience substantial and sustained improvements in firm performance, which subsequently translates into enhanced labour productivity.
+While the effect on employees appears positive, it turns into statistically insignificant when examined over a longer-term period.
+In contrast, sales show a statistically significant and consistent boost over the five-year period following the use of external advice.
+Firms that used external advice experienced an average increase in their sales by 26.5% at the end of the five-year period compared to firms that did not use such advice.
+This suggests that SMEs seeking external advice experience substantial and sustained improvements in sales performance, which subsequently translates into enhanced labour productivity.